SEND Information Report

 Arrangements for consulting parents/carers and young people

 Parents/carers are actively engaged at all levels of a child’s support programme.
 Parents/carers are able to contact the SENCO/INCO directly via phone or email, and make appointments to see specific members of staff through the school office.
 Children’s views and opinions are sought through the most appropriate method.
-This could be as a chat with the SENCO/INCO, or casual conversation with their Teaching Assistant.
+This could be as a chat with the SENCO/INCO, or casual conversation with their class adults.

 How are parents involved in the setting?

 Our Lady of Lourdes Catholic Primary School seeks to work in a close and mutually supportive partnership with both parents and children.
-We communicate with parents in a variety of ways, the weekly newsletter, parent text messages and our website.
-There are several ways you can become more involved; as a parent/grandparent/carer volunteer helper in the classroom, by joining the Parents’ Association ‘The Friends of Our Lady of Lourdes’, or by becoming elected as a Parent Governor if a vacancy arises.
+We communicate with parents in a variety of ways, the monthly newsletter, PING, our website along with social media output.
+We hold ‘meet the teacher meetings’ before the start of new academic year, maths workshops and half termly celebration of pupil’s work There are several ways you can become more involved; as a parent/grandparent/carer volunteer helper in the classroom, by joining the Parents’ Association ‘The Friends of Our Lady of Lourdes’, or by becoming elected as a Parent Governor if a vacancy arises.
 We conduct our annual parent survey and questionnaire where we seek your views.
 Parent Governor views will be sought when we review our SEN policy and provision.
 We have special assemblies every Friday where you will be invited to share in the success and celebration of your child’s assemblies and pray with the school family.
 The school also holds a variety of workshops to support you in finding out more about how we teach key skills such as phonics and maths.
 All classes hold a ‘Meet the Teacher’ event in the first half term.
 All parents are encouraged to offer their gifts to school and help with reading, sports events, trips etc.

 What support will there be for my child/young person’s overall well-being?